msimms/OpenWorkoutTracker/Readme.md

 * The network should be optional.
 It should be possible to use the app without sending any data to the cloud.

 ## Major Features
-* Support for cycling, running, hiking, walking, pull-ups, push-ups (press-ups),
+* Support for cycling, running, hiking, walking, pull-ups, push-ups (press-ups), etc.
 * Customizable workout screens, very useful when using the application a bike computer.
 * Support for Bluetooth LE sensors, including heart rate, cycling power, and cycling cadence.
 * Optional ability to live broadcast to the companion server app (StraenWeb).
 Note that this is off by default, but is something I added so friends could track me during long cycling events.
 * Integrates with Apple Health.
-* Can export to the iCloud Drive.
+* Can export data to the iCloud Drive.

 ## Major Todos
 * Unit Tests